bareos/bareos/manuals/en/developers/netprotocol.md

 read into sock-<span>\></span>msg and is sock-<span>\></span>msglen
 bytes.
 If the sock-<span>\></span>msg is not large enough, bnet\_recv() realloc() the buffer.
 It will return an error (-2) if maxbytes is less than the record size sent.

 It returns:

-     * Returns number of bytes read
+   * \>0: number of bytes read
-     * Returns 0 on end of file
+   * 0: on end of file
-     * Returns -1 on hard end of file (i.e. network connection close)
+   * -1: on hard end of file (i.e. network connection close)
-     * Returns -2 on error
+   * -2: on error

 It should be noted that bnet\_recv() is a blocking read.